-Everywhere we operate, entrepreneurial innovators are leading with passion and counting on connectivity to expand their businesses across borders, seize niche opportunities and shape our global economic future.
+Across Asia, entrepreneurial innovators are leading with passion and counting on connectivity to expand their businesses across borders, seize niche opportunities and shape our global economic future.
 Never before have Asian small businesses and start-ups been so connected – in digital tools, technology, access and ideas.

-The agreement, which went into effect in December 2018, creates a trade community accounting for an extraordinary 14 per cent of the global economy.
-That figure is projected to rise to 18 per cent as more countries queue up to join the bloc – already comprising some of Asia’s most dynamic economies including Vietnam, New Zealand, Japan and Singapore.
+Before this, the CPTPP agreement, which went into effect in December 2018, created a trade community accounting for an extraordinary 14% of the global economy.
+That figure is projected to rise to 18% as more countries queue up to join the bloc – already comprising some of Asia’s most dynamic economies including Vietnam, New Zealand, Japan and Singapore.

-Then there’s the Japan-EU EPA – another new deal that’s expected to spark more than a 30 per cent rise in the volume of trade and went into force in February 2019.
+Then there’s the Japan-EU EPA – another new deal that’s expected to spark more than a 30% rise in the volume of trade and went into force in February 2019.

 The knowledge gap

-What’s more, SMEs are telling FedEx that agreements remain too tough to interpret or navigate, especially for those who are inexperienced in international trade.
+Many SMEs tell us that agreements remain too tough to interpret or navigate, especially for those inexperienced in international trade.

 A simple explainer

-But the challenge is also more specific– SMEs often lack the resources and expertise to navigate complex trade rules, and do not know how to reap the benefits of trade agreements.
-So many need “hands on” manuals or “explainers” to guide them through specific benefits within the labyrinth of information that exists on any one deal.
+But the challenge is also more specific.
+SMEs often lack the resources and expertise to navigate complex trade rules.
+To reap the benefits of trade agreements, manuals or “explainers” are needed to guide them through specific benefits within the labyrinth of information that exists on any one deal.

 So where to from here?

 No matter what, the goal is clear – ensure innovation flows from all deals to all kinds of businesses.
-For if SMES can put the benefits into practice, the possibilities are endless.
+If SMES can put the benefits into practice, the possibilities are endless.

 Want to keep up to date on the latest business tools and trends?
 Follow us on LinkedIn and bookmark our small business page for the freshest content and insights.